-There are three awards to be presented to students at the end of the year.
-Each award has its own distinctive criteria.
+There are four awards to be presented to students at the end of the year and based on APPE rotations 1-5.
+Each award has its own distinctive criteria, please click a specific award name below to nominate a student.

-- Criteria: Doctor of Pharmacy graduating senior with superior verbal and written clinical communication skills; Must be in the top 25% of his/her class.
+- Eligibility: Doctor of Pharmacy graduating senior with distinguished academic standing and superior verbal and written clinical communication skills.
+The college will confirm academic eligibility.

 - Award: Engraved clock

-- Criteria: Superior proficiency in the provision of drug information services; demonstrates high professional motivation and the intent to enter practice upon graduation; Must be in the top 25% of his/her class.
+- Eligibility: Doctor of Pharmacy graduating senior with superior academic achievement; superior proficiency in the provision of drug information or drug policy services; who demonstrates high professional motivation and the intent to enter practice upon graduation.
+The college will confirm academic eligibility.

 - Award: Certificate, custom-framed lithograph entitled “Pharmacy: A Tradition of Healing,” and $250 grant